lylaw27/lylaw27/README.md

 # 💫 About Me:
-👨🏻‍💻 Working as a freelance web developer for 2 years<br>👨🏻‍🎓 Did my Civil BEng in Univeritry of Britol and Msc in HKUST<br>🔭 Currently building a blockchain with Proof-of-stake consensus mechanism<br>💼 Looking for an internship or a fulltime job in the web3/FinTech industry<br>🌱 I’m currently learning more on Solidity, and just started out on Rust<br>💬 Ask me about my 5-year self-taught journey
+👨🏻‍💻 Worked as a freelance full stack web developer for 2 years<br>👨🏻‍🎓 Did my Civil BEng in Univeritry of Britol and Msc in HKUST<br>🔭 Currently building a blockchain with Proof-of-stake consensus mechanism<br>💼 Looking for an internship or a fulltime job in the web3/FinTech industry<br>🌱 I’m currently learning more on Solidity, and just started out on Rust<br>💬 Ask me about my 5-year self-taught journey

 ## 🌐 Socials: